 Q as qualifications

-If you have completed additional qualifications or training, then write this in CV.
-If your qualification is relevant for the job, attach the proof as a copy or scan it for eMailApplications.
+If you have completed any additional qualifications or further training, then write this down in your CV as well.
+Should your qualification be relevant to the position, then enclose a copy of the proof or scan it for eMailApplications.

 R like role play

-Discussions with authorities and authorities may sometimes take bizarre forms.
-Here everything is possible from numbers to antiquated flipchart presentations up to the Rollenspiel.
-Much of this has little to do with the reality in the job and is solely for testing how you behave in a stressful situation.
-So do not let it happen and play with you!
+job interviews at offices and authorities can sometimes take on bizarre forms.
+Everything is possible here, from rows of numbers to antiquated flipchart presentations to role-playing games.
+Much of this has little to do with the reality at work and is only used to check how you behave in stressful situations.
+So don't give up and play along!

-Practice writing freely on a flip chart, because that's not so easy because in everyday life we're just used to pressing buttons.
-Most presentation tasks mean that she has to present herself.
-The role plays, however, always have to do with the institution.
-For example, you need to imagine working on a network or managing conflict situations with clients.
+Practice free writing on the flipchart, because that's not that easy because in everyday life we are only used to pushing buttons.
+Most presentation tasks boil down to her having to present herself.
+The role-playing games, on the other hand, always have to do with the institution.
+For example, you need to get your work done Network meet, introduce or deal with conflict situations with customers.

 S as a position indicator